We are delighted to welcome you onto the MIBTP programme which starts on Monday 27th September 2021.

 If you feel the need for further instruction, we recommend the text book Mathematics for Biological Scientists.

-For students from a non-biological sciences backgroud who would like to prepare themselves for the biological element of the training, we would receommend the text book Molecular Biology of the Cell.
+For students from a non-biological sciences background who would like to prepare themselves for the biological element of the training, we would recommend the text book Molecular Biology of the Cell.

-- 2018/19 student handbook for CASE students - (industry collaboration studentships)
+- 2021/22 student handbook for CASE students - (industry collaboration studentships) - be be confirmed

 - Please ensure that the MIBTP team has a current email address for you; if using an UG university email address, please update your contact details before this expires.

-The following question and answer pages were created by current MIBTP students of the 2017/18 cohort.
+The following question and answer pages were created by current MIBTP students of the programme.
 They answer the most common questions regarding the MIBTP programme and provide tips and ideas for organising accommodation, mini-projects and PIPS.
 It is worth reading all of them, not just those which seem to correspond to you best (e.g. same University, department) as they are short and all contain valuable insights.
-If you would like to ask any of them further questions, please contact them via the email addresses provided.

 Induction week slides

-- The Welcome to Warwick webpages include further information for posgraduate researchers as well as details on the week of postgradute welcome events (outside of MIBTP) taking place at the university from 24th to 28th September;
+- The Welcome to Warwick webpages include further information for postgraduate researchers as well as details on the week of postgraduate welcome events (outside of MIBTP) taking place at the university from 27th September;

 - The University of Birmingham offer similar information on their welcome pages;